Catecholaminergic Polymorphic Ventricular Tachycardia

 - MRI of the heart, cardiac catheterization, or coronary angiography (if more information is needed)

 In the acute setting, if someone is found to be in VT (ventricular tachycardia), treatment typically involves electrical cardioversion/defibrillation (shock) to return the heart rhythm back to normal.
 For long term management, healthcare providers use a variety of treatments for CPVT such as:

 - Avoidance of competitive sports and strenuous exercise

-- Medicines to prevent irregular heartbeats, like beta-blockers and sometimes calcium channel blockers
+- Medicines to prevent irregular heartbeats, such as beta-blockers and sometimes calcium channel blockers

 - Medicines to help prevent abnormal heart rhythms

-Some people may also need an implantable cardioverter-defibrillator, or ICD.
+Some people with CPVT including those who have had a prior cardiac arrest or fainting may also need an implantable cardioverter defibrillator, or ICD.
 An ICD is a small device put under the skin near the chest.
-It can detect a problem heart rhythm and give a shock to help stop it.
+It can detect a problem heart rhythm and provide treatment such as pulses to interrupt a fast heart beat (called anti-tachycardia pacing, or ATP) and get it back to normal rhythm or a shock to help stop it.
 In some circumstances, a catheter ablation may be recommended.

-If you are in ventricular tachycardia, you may need a shock to your heart.
+If you have VT, you may need an electrical shock to your heart.
 This helps restore a normal rhythm.
-VF is a medical emergency.
-It needs treatment right away.
-This includes a shock to the heart to help restore normal heart rhythm.
+VT can also lead to VF.
+This is a medical emergency and needs treatment right away.
+Treatment includes a shock to the heart to help restore normal heart rhythm.